intel/intel-extension-for-transformers/intel_extension_for_transformers/llm/runtime/graph/README.md

 | --use_ggml      | enable ggml for quantization and inference                  |

-### 2. Inference model with C++ script API
+### 2. Inference LLM

-We supply LLM running script to run supported models with c++ api conveniently.
+We provide LLM inference script to run the quantized model.
+Please reach [us](mailto:itrex.maintainers@intel.com) if you want to run using C++ API directly.
 ```bash
 # recommed to use numactl to bind cores in Intel cpus for better performance
 # if you use different core numbers, please also  change -t arg value